GCuser99/tbXLLerator/README.md

 ## Why?

 I'm a scientist, not a developer.
-I wrote this as my first [completed] AI-assisted coding project, which I probably could not have done with this quality and speed on my own.
+I wrote this as my first completed AI-assisted coding project, which I likely could not have done to this quality and speed on my own.
 And certainly not without the non-artificial intelligence of Jon Johnson who wrote the [ExcelSDK](https://github.com/fafalone/TBXLLUDF) that this framework wraps.

 My goal in writing this wrapper was to easily design and use high-performance UDF's for large and complex spreadsheet models in a language that I am familiar with - [twinBASIC](https://twinbasic.com).
 Specifically, I'm using UDFs in spreadsheet models along with the (as yet unstarred! :-) [SolverWrapper](https://github.com/GCuser99/SolverWrapper) for model parameter optimization, which requires very fast worksheet execution.